 ALERT – Release of a new issue of Humanitarian Alternatives ! | May 23, 2016

 The second issue of Humanitarian Alternatives was released in May 2016, just days before the opening of the World Humanitarian Summit (WHS).
 Drafted to generate and feed the debate, it was largely distributed during the Summit and is now freely available online.
-On May 23 – 24, 2016, the United Nations Office for […]
+On May 23 – 24, 2016, the United Nations Office for the Coordination […]

 The second issue of Humanitarian Alternatives was released in May 2016, just days before the opening of the World Humanitarian Summit (WHS).
 Drafted to generate and feed the debate, it was largely distributed during the Summit and is now freely available online.